Grant Brebner: Dundee United

 Brebner was surprisingly transferred to Dundee United in August 2004, despite having just signed a three-year contract with Hibs.

 He made his debut for the club, starting the whole game, in a 2–1 win against Inverness Caledonian Thistle on 28 August 2004.
 Brebner became a first team regular for Dundee United, playing in the central midfield position.
 He then scored three goals for the club throughout the 2004–05 season, including a last minute winner against Hearts on 16 April 2005.
 Brebner was featured in the Scottish Cup final, as Dundee United lost 1–0 against Celtic.
 He missed just three matches in his first season with the club and went on to make forty appearances and scoring three times in all competitions.

 At the start of the 2005–06 season, Brebner started the season well when he scored two late goals, in a 5–4 win against Motherwell on 20 August 2005.
-Brebner scored again three weeks later on 10 September 2005, in a 2–1 lost against his former club, Hibernian.
+Brebner scored again three weeks later on 10 September 2005, in a 2–1 loss against his former club, Hibernian.
 However, he suffered injuries on two occasions throughout the 2005–06 season and went on to make twenty–eight appearances and scoring four times in all competitions.
 Following a change in management at the club, however, Brebner was informed by his new manager Craig Brewster in April 2006 that he would be allowed to leave the club at the end of the 2005–06 season.
 By the time Brebner left Dundee United, he scored seven times from 64 appearances in all for the club.